-- 10. Except as stated under "- History of equity share capital build-up, contribution and lock-in of Promoters' shareholding Build-up of Promoters' shareholding in our Company" above, none of the members of our Promoter Group, nor our Directors and their relatives has purchased or sold Equity Shares, during the six months immediately preceding the date of this Red Herring Prospectus. - 11.
-There are no financing arrangements whereby the members of our Promoter Group, or our Directors or their relatives have financed the purchase of equity shares of our Company by any other person other than in the normal course of business during the six months immediately preceding the date of the Draft Red Herring Prospectus and this Red Herring Prospectus.
+- 10. Except as stated under "- History of equity share capital build-up, contribution and lock-in of Promoters' shareholding - Build-up of Promoters' shareholding in our Company" above, none of the members of our Promoter Group, nor our Directors and their relatives has purchased or sold Equity Shares, during the six months immediately preceding the date of the Draft Red Herring Prospectus, the Red Herring Prospectus and this Prospectus. - 11.
+There are no financing arrangements whereby the members of our Promoter Group, or our Directors or their relatives have financed the purchase of equity shares of our Company by any other person other than in the normal course of business during the six months immediately preceding the date of the Draft Red Herring Prospectus, the Red Herring Prospectus and this Prospectus.